Children of Ares: Golden Age progenitors

 Though Deimos, Phobos and Eris have functioned as a coterie of generals in service to Ares in Wonder Woman comic books dating back to the Silver Age of Comics, they are, in fact, the second trio characters to do so.
 The convention began in Golden Age stories written in the 1940s by Wonder Woman creator William Moulton Marston, who penned three other figures to serve as the chief operatives of the war god: the Duke of Deception, Lord/Count Conquest and the Earl of Greed.
-(A fourth figure, General Destruction, makes a single background appearance as Mars’ aide-de-camp in Wonder Woman #2, but is never seen again.)
+A fourth figure, General Destruction, makes a single background appearance as Mars' aide-de-camp in Wonder Woman #2, but is never seen again.

 The Duke of Deception would strike out on his own to become one of Wonder Woman's principal mid-century foes, though Lord/Count Conquest and the Earl of Greed would reappear to complete the triumvirate for minor appearances in both the Silver and Bronze Ages.

 Deimos and Phobos

 Deimos is based on the eponymous Greek mythological god of terror and Phobos on the eponymous god of fear.
 They are brothers, both sons to Ares and Aphrodite, and have been paired as a collaborative duo for most of their DC Comics appearances.
 Since 2017, they have been presented as identical twins, always in one another's company.

-This Deimos is a distinct character from the wicked sorcerer of the same name who is an enemy of the DC Comics hero Warlord.
+This Deimos is a distinct character from the villain of the same name.

-Publication History
+Publication history

 Silver Age

 Deimos and Phobos debuted in a Silver Age story written and illustrated by Mike Sekowsky in 1969's Wonder Woman #183.
-Aiding their father (who was then known in DC Comics’ continuity as “Mars”) alongside Eris (presented here as their aunt) the brothers led a powerful demonic army known as the “Beast Men” in a bid to conquer the Amazons of Paradise Island and extract from them their secret of interdimensional travel.
-Attired in Greco-Roman robes and bearing human features, the somewhat sinister looking pair served as Mars’ battlefield proxies.
+Aiding their father (who was then known in DC Comics’ continuity as "Mars") alongside Eris (presented here as their aunt) the brothers led a powerful demonic army known as the "Beast Men" in a bid to conquer the Amazons of Paradise Island and extract from them their secret of interdimensional travel.
+Attired in Greco-Roman robes and bearing human features, the somewhat sinister looking pair served as Mars' battlefield proxies.
 The brothers would make a reprise appearance in 1972's Wonder Woman #198.